International Tchaikovsky Competition

 The International Tchaikovsky Competition is a classical music competition held every four years in Moscow and Saint Petersburg, Russia, for pianists, violinists, and cellists between 16 and 32 years of age and singers between 19 and 32 years of age.
 The competition is named after Russian composer Pyotr Ilyich Tchaikovsky.
-It was a member of the World Federation of International Music Competitions until April 2022, when it was excluded due to the 2022 Russian invasion of Ukraine.

-The International Tchaikovsky Competition was the first international music competition held in the Soviet Union.
+The International Tchaikovsky Competition was the first international music competition held in the Soviet Union, beginning in 1958.
 For the XIV competition in 2011, Valery Gergiev was appointed the competition's chairman, and Richard Rodzinski, former president of the Van Cliburn Foundation, was appointed general director.
 A new voting system was instituted, created by mathematician John MacBain, and used by the International Violin Competition of Indianapolis, the Van Cliburn International Piano Competition, and the Cleveland International Piano Competition.
 All rules and regulations also underwent a complete revision.
 Emphasis was placed on the composition of the jury, which consisted primarily of well-known and respected performing artists.

 The XIV International Tchaikovsky Competition was held in Moscow and St. Petersburg, Russia, from 14 June to 1 July 2011, under the auspices of the Russian federal government and its Ministry of Culture.
 The competition disciplines were piano, violin, cello, and voice (male singers and female singers).
 The XV competition took place in June 2015.
 The XVI competition took place 17–29 June 2019, in Moscow and St. Petersburg; woodwind and brass competition disciplines were added.
+The XVII International Tchaikovsky Competition was held in Moscow in 2023.
+The XVIII International Tchaikovsky Competition will take place in 2027.

 Prizes

 Cash prizes are awarded to the top-five competitors in each discipline of piano, violin, cello, and to each of the top four competitors in the men's and women's solo vocal categories.
 First prize (not always awarded) is US$30,000; second, US$20,000; third, US$10,000; fourth, US$5,000; and fifth, US$3,000.
 An additional prize, a Grand Prix of US$100,000, may be awarded to one of the gold medalists deemed outstanding by the juries.
 Additional awards are given for best performance of the chamber concertos and the commissioned new work.

-For the 2019 competition, the prizes are as follows:
+For the 2019 competition, the prizes were as follows: